Denis Ireland: Social credit advocate

 The argument was for a system of "social credit" or "national dividend."
 Payments to citizens would redress the otherwise chronic lag in "the machine-age" between their capacity to consume and the "productive capacity" of industry.
 In a "world of artificial scarcity," Ireland believed that it was to this "Economic Democracy" that the "idea of nationalism, the most powerful force in the modern world," must eventually turn.
 The alternative was fascism.

 Notwithstanding their redistributive logic, Ireland was clear that these ideas did not define him as a socialist, and that they did not bring him into line with what many in 1945 saw as the nearest prospect of political reform and progress in Northern Ireland, the new Labour-majority in Westminster.
 He cautioned the readers of Belfast's nationalist daily, Irish News, that their Labour "friends" are "friends of Ireland only in order that the Irish can be turned into good little Socialists like themselves."
-In the July 1945 election the party's Friends of Ireland had been seen to endorse a candidate of the Northern Ireland Labour Party—to the fury of the Anti-Partition League.
+In the 1945 election the party's Friends of Ireland had been seen to endorse a candidate of the Northern Ireland Labour Party—to the fury of the Anti-Partition League.

 Ireland described his own position as "nationalist, and in the deepest sense, liberal."

 Irish Senator

 In 1948, he was nominated to the Seanad Éireann in Dublin by the Taoiseach John A. Costello.
 Together with another Ulsterman, Patrick McCartan, his name had been put forward by the Minister of External Affairs, Clann na Poblachta leader Seán MacBride.
 Denis Ireland was not the first Northern Ireland Protestant to serve in the Oireachtas (Ernest Blythe had been a minister in successive Free State cabinets) but he was the first member to be a Northern-Ireland resident.
 MacBride's mother, Maud Gonne, had also embraced Douglas's ideas.
-In 1932 she had been a founder member in Dublin of the Financial Freedom Federation, re-named the Social Credit Party 1935.
+In 1932 she had been a founder member in Dublin of the Financial Freedom Federation, renamed the Social Credit Party 1935.
 It had had no electoral impact.

 While a Senator (1948–1951), Ireland was Irish representative to the Council of Europe.
-On the Council, he supported MacBride in the leading role he was to play in securing ratification of the European Convention on Human Rights, (as well in his inevitable attempt to raise with Britain's European partners "the Irish question").
-However, while he participated on the Council, Ireland disclaimed being that "type of 'progressive' calling himself as 'internationalist,'" and still less as a proponent of federal union--"the curious belief that a problem is solved by enlarging it."
+On the council, he supported MacBride in the leading role he was to play in securing ratification of the European Convention on Human Rights, (as well in his inevitable attempt to raise with Britain's European partners "the Irish question").
+However, while he participated on the council, Ireland disclaimed being that "type of 'progressive' calling himself as 'internationalist,'" and still less as a proponent of federal union--"the curious belief that a problem is solved by enlarging it."
 Such faith as he might have had in international institutions he suggests was lost "in the interval between Acts One and Two of the World War" in that "Grand Palace of Illusion," The League of Nations.